NatureGeorge/naturegeorge.github.io/_posts/2022-07-11-instant-notes.md

 ### New Fold?

-Bordin et al. reported a new CATH-Assign protocol which is used to analyze the AlphaFoldDB and detect new superfamilies<d-cite key="Bordin2022"></d-cite>.
+Bordin et al. reported a new CATH-Assign protocol (ultizing Foldseek<d-cite key="vanKempen2022"></d-cite> for fast structure comparison) which is used to analyze the AlphaFoldDB and detect new superfamilies<d-cite key="Bordin2022"></d-cite>.
 It seems that AlphaFold2 yields a certain amount of "novel" structures.
-But people should be cautious about this since the predicted structures are not always "true".
+But people should be cautious about this since the predicted structures are not always "true" and the structure comparison methods may not be robust enough<d-cite key="PR2021"></d-cite>.

 ### Predicting the Impact of Mutations